hichenwang/Data_Studio_Projects/docs/index.md

 ---

-# Hi, I'm CHEN WANG
+# Hi, I'm CHEN WANG  你好，我是王辰

-This is my site of projects for

 I am currently a data journalism student at the [Lede Program](http://ledeprogram.com), Columbia Journalism School.
 I am learning all kinds of computational skills needed to turn data into narratives.